Southall Travel

 Joining point instructions

-Delhi's Indira Gandhi International Airport is approximately 25km from Karol Bagh.
-One if the biggest airports in the world, it can be quite chaotic as well as taking some time to process your visa and collect your luggage.
+Delhi's Indira Gandhi's International Airport is approximately 25km from Karol Bagh.
+One of the biggest airports in the world, it can be quite chaotic and can take some time to process your visa and collect your luggage.

-The taxi ride from the airport to our starting point hotel takes about 1 hour and should cost between INR500 - 600 (prepaid traffic police booths) depending on your arrival time and whether it is at the domestic or international airport.
+Taxi's from the airport to our starting point hotel take approx 1 hour and costs between INR 500 - 600 (prepaid traffic police booths).

-IMPORTANT: Please AVOID taxi touts who tell you that they have a metered taxi parked outside the airport.
-Previous passengers have complained that they have been charged hefty amounts for the transfers.
+IMPORTANT: Please avoid taxi touts who tell you that they have a metered taxi parked outside the airport.
+Previous passengers have complained that they have been charged hefty amount for the transfers.

 Check in time at hotel is 12 midday.